-The framework is provided for multiple platforms.
-Therefore, you can use it for communication between two .NET applications or two Java applications, but also for the cross-platform communication between Java and .NET.
+The framework is available for various platforms.
+Therefore, you can use it for the communication between applications from the same platform

 - Java 6

 - .NET Standard 2.0

 - Xamarin for Android 4.0.3 (or later)

 To connect applications, the framework supports following protocols and transportation mechanisms: